hlorand/media-tools/README.md

 Merges every .mp3 file in the current folder using ffmpeg into merged.mp3

+Usage: Place the script in a folder where mp3 files are located. chmod +x script.sh; ./script.sh

 ----

 [mp4-merge.sh](mp4-merge/mp4-merge.sh)
 ---------------------

-Finds every MP4 file in subfolders and merges them into a single .mp4 file.
+Finds every MP4 file in current folder and subfolders and merges them into a single .mp4 file.
 Filename: Parent-folder-name.mp4

 Creates chapters for the merged video.
 Certain media players can use this information. *For example: In VLC, go to Playback menu > Chapters > Jump to chapter.*

+Usage: Place the script in a folder where video files are located. chmod +x script.sh; ./script.sh